Updated: October 8, 2021

 The easiest would be to do some freelance work.
 You can do consultancy jobs or start a low-capital business.
 Not only will this augment your budget, but it will also keep you mentally active.

 If you have a hobby, such as photography or baking, then you can likewise find ways to make money off your passion.
-This allows you to not only enjoy doing these activities that you like but also to earn from it.
+This allows you to not only enjoy doing these activities that you like but also to earn from them.
 And possibly, make it self-sustaining as well.

 Lastly, if your financial capacity allows it, you can also invest in real estate and earn from rental income.